HunterCartier702/Ubuntu-Server-HomeLab/README.md

 ***Adding Drive to /etc/fstab***

 Be careful editing this file.
 Edit this file to add additional volumes to be mounted at boot time.
-However, this file also mounts your main file system, so one mistake and you're not booting.
+However, this file also mounts your main file system.

 ```shell
 # Creating mount point